ctrl-exec - Security Operations

 Hook update path

-Do not push auth hook updates via ctrl-exec run.
+Do not push auth hook updates via ced run.
 If the hook is replaced by a script that a compromised token can invoke, the hook that validates that token can be overwritten.
 Update hooks through direct filesystem access, configuration management tooling (Ansible, Salt, Puppet), or a dedicated privileged deployment channel that does not pass through ctrl-exec itself.

 Token exposure in hook logging